kallaway/100-days-of-code/log.md

 **Thoughts**:

-I need to stop dicking around with the Tweet-bot stuff and progress the FreeCodeCamp(:fire:) curriculum, it has been a learning experience in what I don't know about [node, npm, JavaScript...]
+I need to stop dicking around with the Tweet-bot stuff and progress the freeCodeCamp(:fire:) curriculum, it has been a learning experience in what I don't know about [node, npm, JavaScript...]

 **Up Next**: